FuryanRasta/peyote/tutorials/README.md

 # Tutorials

-These tutorials assume that you have a running blockchain with the Bonds module included and an account with tokens, accessible via the CLI \(`bondscli`\).
+These tutorials assume that you have a running blockchain with the Bonds module included and an account with tokens, accessible via the CLI \(`peycli`\).
 If you haven't done this already, the easiest way is to run `make run_with_data` from the main project folder.

 ## Contents